 There are several ways you can add a formula:

 - Use the formula editor.
-This option is best for most calculations, because the editor has syntax highlighting.
+This option is best for most calculations, because the editor has syntax highlighting and autocomplete.
 You can also switch between modules while writing formulas.

 - Use the formula bar.
 The formula bar is above the line items, under Line Item Formula.
 This option is best for short and simple formulas.